 We want talks that provides perspective, new ways of thinking, and puts today’s landscape into the perspective of tomorrow.
 If the content can be read in a tutorial, it’s not a ColdFront talk.

 Joined ColdFront as co-organizer in 2017.
-Besides Michael is co-founder of Design Matters focusing on digital design, Medlemsorganisation a danish knowledge helping with digital transformation and finally Indie vid & co organizing and searching for independent knowledged.
+Besides he is co-founder of Design Matters focusing on new movements in digital design.
+Finally he works a lot with membership organizations helping them with the digital transformation.

 Jessica Tremblay is a software designer and front end developer for IBM Design and currently lives in Austin, TX.
 She is one of the original organizers for FEDucation: a global, internal, front end knowledge sharing program that is part of the ever-growing [email protected] initiative.

 Christina is a digital product and brand identity designer for Conferize.
 In her search for bringing people together in meaningful ways, she has also been designing the identity for ColdFront since 2015 and is a part of organising the biggest monthly design meetup in Copenhagen.